-- Add 3D objects with fixed position
+- Add 3D objects with a fixed position

-- Adjust the Room’s lighting
+- Adjust the 3D Room’s lighting

-- Adjust the sky of the Room
+- Adjust the sky of the 3D Room

 Step 1/3: Import your 3D Environment in Spoke

-Here is the workflow to prepare your 3D environment using Spoke:
+Here is the workflow to prepare your 3D environment using Spoke.

-- Go to Spoke to create a project and import your 3D file
+3. Go to Spoke to create a project and import your 3D file

-- Triangles: the more triangles, the more GPU will be needed to process the file, which may not render well on consumer PC or entry level VR headsets (such as Oculus Go).
-For more information on how to optimize your 3D room, you can read this really interesting blog post by the maker of the Hello WebXR experience
+NB: For more information on how to optimize your 3D room, you can read this really interesting blog post by the maker of the Hello WebXR experience

 - Create a Spawn Point with the position (X:0,00 Y:0,00 Z:0,00).
-This is the default position of your users when entering in your 3D room.
-It also provides you with a reference for your room scale (the height of the spawn point is the height of your user)
+This is the default position of your users when entering your 3D room.
+It also provides you with a reference for your room scale (the height of the spawn point is the height of your user) .

 - Move your 3D Room around this image to make sure the virtual screen (4,5m x 4m) will be positioned well.

-NB: You can add interactive 3D objects directly in Wonda VR Spaces: More information here.
+Note: You can add interactive 3D objects directly in Wonda VR Spaces: More information here.

 Step 3/3: Import your 3D room From Spoke to Spaces